If you recently got out of a relationship and can’t stop thinking about your ex I know EXACTLY how you feel.

 If this sounds familiar, it’s likely that you currently are going through the 4th stage of breakup grief.

-This is referred to the bargaining/relapse stage where there is a part of you that's holding on to the idea of getting back together with your ex.
+This is referred to as the bargaining/relapse stage where there is a part of you that’s holding on to the idea of getting back together with your ex.
 Learn more about the 7 stages of breakup grief here.

 Holding on to good memories from the relationship can make you feel like it’s still alive, but it also makes the moving-on process much harder.
 When you idolize, you create a reality that does not exist.
 It’s fiction built up in your head.

 And your ex becomes this perfect person who you will never ever be able to replace.